Laurelvale F.C.

 Laurelvale Football Club is an intermediate-level football club with its first team playing in the Intermediate A division and second team playing in the Reserve Division 2 of the Mid-Ulster Football League in Northern Ireland.
-The club is based in the rural village of Laurelvale, County Armagh.
+The club, which is based in the rural village of Laurelvale, County Armagh, forms part of the Mid-Ulster Football Association.

 History

 In their 25th anniversary year (2005–06 season), Laurelvale won the Intermediate League in addition to the Marshall Cup.
 The club also reached the last 16 in the Irish Intermediate Cup and defeated senior Irish Premier League sides, Armagh City and Loughgall (31–01–06) on their way to the semi-final of the Mid-Ulster Cup, where they lost to Glenavon.

-In the following season (2006-07), Laurelvale won the Premier Cup - meaning all three trophies were held by Laurelvale.
-Mark Robinson's second team also won the Mid Ulster Reserve League Division 3 with a thrilling final day climax.
-The first team also made it to the fifth round of the Irish Cup.
+In the following season (2006–07), Laurelvale won the Premier Cup.
+Mark Robinson's second team also won the Mid Ulster Reserve League Division 3 on the final day of the season.
+The first team reached the fifth round of the Irish Cup.

 In the 2011–2012 season, Laurelvale were hit by their first relegation to the second tier.

 For the 2012–2013 season, Mark Robinson was back at the helm to try and get the team back into the top tier but could only manage an 11th-place finish.
 The next season the league form did improve with the club finishing mid-table, but the real achievement was in the Mid-Ulster Cup where the team came up against Irish Premier League side, Glenavon and only narrowly losing 1–0.

 After a few mediocre years, Mark Robinson updated the backroom staff and brought in Darragh Pedan at the beginning of the 2016–2017 season.
 The club finished 11th that season.
 On 9 June 2017, the lifetime supporter and "club legend" Sid Wright died.
 This led to the renaming of the ground in the future.
 With a high turnover of players during the summer, signing 9 players, there was a confidence within the club that it could be a successful season.
 At the start of the season, the club reached the 3rd round of the Irish Cup, falling to Moyola Park, as well as sitting top of the table.
 Adding another two players to see them over the line and return to the top tier on the second last day of the season beating Seagoe 1–0.
 On the final day of the season, when the team lifted the trophy, they revealed a banner reading 'WE DID IT FOR SID'.